hosiajosindra/matplotlib-viz/README.md

 # matplotlib-viz
 <p align="justify">
-This repository is my notes about dat avisualization using the matplotlib library.
+This repository is my notes about data visualization using the matplotlib library.
 </p>

 ### Methods Used